Our Lips Are Sealed: Music video

 The official music video for the song was directed by Derek Burbidge and filmed in mid-1981 in Los Angeles shortly before the launch of MTV.
 It features sequences of the band members in carefree tableaux, riding around Beverly Hills in a red 1960 Buick LeSabre convertible (identified via the Internet Movie Cars Database), stopping at a lingerie shop, and splashing around in a fountain, interspersed with footage of the band playing at a club.
 Contemporary interviews describe it as a quick, informal street shoot.

 Jane Wiedlin says the band was initially unenthusiastic when Miles Copeland, president of their label, I.R.S.
 Records, told them they would be doing the video.
 "We were totally bratty", she recalls.
 The video was financed with unused funds from the Police's video budget.

 After riding around the city, the group stop at the Trashy Lingerie store at 402 N La Cienega Boulevard, Los Angeles.
 The band go into the shop while Wiedlin remains in the car to sing the bridge of the song, although Belinda Carlisle can be seen in the driver's seat trying to hide.
 The day of shooting was very hot, and it was the band's idea to end the video by jumping into the Electric Fountain at the corner of Wilshire Boulevard and Santa Monica Boulevard in Beverly Gardens Park, Beverly Hills.
 Wiedlin later said, "I thought, at any minute the cops are gonna come.
 This is gonna be so cool".

 Wiedlin looks back on the video experience fondly.
 "I have horrible '80s poodle hair in it", she recalled in a 2011 history of MTV.
 "But there's a simplicity and innocence to the video that appeals to me."

 The music video received heavy airplay on the fledgling MTV.

+In other media

+The song appears in Paul F. Ryan's 2002 film, Home Room.
+Alicia (Busy Philipps) tells Deanna (Erika Christensen) that it's the only pop song written about retaining virginity.
+"Think about it-- 'Our lips are sealed,'" says Alicia, getting a big "Ewww" from Deanna.
+Openly inexperienced and abstinent, she later appreciates the song on a car radio and asks for the volume to be turned up so that she can understand the lyrics.